Ibbankatuwa Megalithic Tombs: Ancient Settlement

 The ancient Ibbankatuwa settlement is located about 150 m southwest of the Dambulu Oya river and approximately 200 m east of the eastern edge of the cemetery.
 The site is approximately 6 ha in size.
 The first excavation was done in 1988 and then in 1989, 1990 and 1991.

 Tombs

 The tomb complex covers an area of about 1 sqkm with 42 clusters of tombs and each cluster contains about 10 tombs.
 Each tomb is enclosed with four stone slabs and covered by another slab on top.
-According to the way of interment two distinct burial customs, urn (bodies were placed in urns and interred) and cist (ashes of deceased were interred) have been identified.
+According to the way of interment, two distinct burial customs, urn (bodies were placed in urns and interred) and cist (ashes of deceased were interred) have been identified.

 Cremated remains along with grave goods and tools used by deceased, have been found at the site in large terra-cotta urns and cists as well as in the area between the cists.
-The finds include variety of clay pots, iron, copper and gold artifacts, beads, necklaces, etc. The gemstones found in some necklaces are not naturally found in Sri Lanka which indicates that they may have been imported.
+The finds include variety of clay pots, iron, copper and gold artifacts, beads, necklaces, etc. The gemstones found in some necklaces are not naturally found in Sri Lanka, indicating that they may have been imported.